 Here, above, stymied, Blake is in white, wearing a 6.
 Making contact is Chicago defenceman Earl Seibert; up front, that’s winger Mush March fleeing the scene.
 Montreal was at Chicago Stadium on this night in January of 1944, and they’d battle the Black Hawks to a 1-1 draw.
 Fido Purpur opened the scoring for the home team before Canadiens’ defenceman Butch Bouchard tied it up.
 Three months later, when the teams met in the Cup finals, Canadiens prevailed with emphasis, sweeping the Black Hawks four games to none.

-Helmets for hockey players weren’t exactly new in 1947, but in the NHL they weren’t exactly a common sight — unless you were looking at defenceman Jack Crawford of the Boston Bruins, the lone man among the league’s 120-odd skaters to regularly don headgear in the post-war era.
+Helmets for hockey players weren’t exactly new in 1947, but in the NHL neither were they a common sight — unless you were looking at defenceman Jack Crawford of the Boston Bruins, the lone man among the league’s 120-odd skaters to regularly don headgear in the post-war era.

 So what prompted two of the game’s best players to (very briefly) try a helmet in the early going of the 1947-48 season?
 Short answer: don’t know for sure.

 It could have been that, well into their high-impact NHL careers, linemates Maurice Richard and Elmer Lach of the Montreal Canadiens reached a point where it seemed worthwhile to try to mitigate the risk of (further) head injury.
 Or maybe were they helping out a friend with a new product to promote?
 Either way, the experiment didn’t last long, raising a few eyebrows while it lasted, some mocking jeers for the cheap seats.
 Were the helmets too heavy, too hot, too attention-getting to last?
 That’s something else that’s not entirely clear: just why Richard and Lach decided to ditch their helmets after just two games.

 Both players, in 1947, knew well what could happen to your hockey-playing head out on the ice.